 I started playing when I was six years old, right around the birth of video gaming.
 Been around the block a few times, with what I now like to think is a unique perspective from the experiences I’ve had.
 I started out on Atari and the original NES.
 Over the years, I gamed on PC and various console platforms but settled exclusively on PC over the last decade.
 I love gaming straight up and I enjoy many genres and types, both single player and multiplayer.
 If I attempted to squeeze my favorite type and genre into a one-liner, it would most definitely be FPS, post-apocalyptic, sci-fi, survival, open world games with great stories.

 These days, there are so many games releasing every year I’ve had trouble finding the time to play all that look interesting…not to mention the cost is high.
 I started watching online content creators that were playing, reviewing and scoring games.
 Some fun and creative, others more informative and straightforward.
 I’ve saved dough at times and even picked up games I may not have purchased or known about after watching their reviews.
 All however never seemed to have a scoring system that made much sense to me.
 I started thinking; damn…I could do this and create my own reviews and scoring system that I think is clearer and do it with my own style.
-If people like it and have fun with me, maybe I can even build a community of donators and actually make a living by providing game reviews, tweak guides and news.
+If people like it and have fun with me, maybe I can even build a community of donators and actually make a living by providing game reviews and other gaming content.
 So here we are!
 Let’s fuckin do this shit!
 GG!

 GPU: MSI GTX 1080

 CPU: Intel Core i7-4790K @ 4.0ghz

 Case: Corsair Graphite 760T

 Headphones: Philips Fidelio X2